BALI STREET MUMS

 Lynette is the proud Patron of Bali Street Mums

-Since September 2020, Lynette has been donating 75% of takings from her Cacao Ceremonies at Cosmos Oasis here in Bali to Bali Street Mums.
+Since September 2020, Lynette has been donating a large amount of her programme earnings to Bali Street Mums.

 Actually that day was overwhelming to say the least.
 Kim showed her around the safehouse, where the kids play and sleep and where they have their lessons and she was introduced to all the children there.